j-osephlong/MaplibreGLGroupedLayersControl/README.md

 ```

 You of course could put multiple basemaps in a group, if you have one layer that you wanted to be semi-transparent for example.

+## Usage Terms

+This software is made available in the hope that it will be useful, but without any warranty.
+No author or distributor accepts responsibility to anyone for the consequences of using it or for whether it serves any particular purpose or works at all.